Fyce08/Amazon-Prime-Video/README.md

 **Content Distribution by Country:** Depicts the geographical origins of the shows and movies on Prime Video, revealing the platform's global reach and content diversity.

-**Movies vs. TV Shows:** Utilizes a pie chart to depict the proportional split between movies and TV shows on Prime Video, offering a quick comparison of content types.
+**Movies vs. TV Shows:** Utilises a pie chart to depict the proportional split between movies and TV shows on Prime Video, offering a quick comparison of content types.

 **Content Release Trends:** Employs a line graph to visualize the number of shows and movies released over time, potentially revealing trends in content production volume.